 Gainesville offers amazing access to professional sports, too.
 If you get homesick for your favorite NFL team, chances are you can catch them at EverBank Field in Jacksonville or Raymond James Stadium in Tampa, both of which are a short drive away.

-The same goes baseball, basketball and hockey, too.
+The same goes for baseball, basketball and hockey, too.

 Located minutes away from campus, Paynes Prairie is another must see.
 The nature preserve showcases the diverse array of wildlife in the sunshine state – visitors can see everything from buffalo to alligators – and watching the sun go down over the pristine landscape is something every Gator should experience at least once.